conradakunga/BlogCode/README.md

 # June 2025

+**5 Jun 2025** - [How to Deserialize JSON Using HttpClient Using C# In .NET](https://www.conradakunga.com/blog/how-to-deserialize-json-using-httpclient-in-using-c-in-net/) - JSON Deserialization options

+**3 Jun 2025** - [Exposing Collections As Read-Only In C# & .NET](https://www.conradakunga.com/blog/exposing-collections-as-read-only-in-c-net/) - How to expose collections safely.

 **2 Jun 2025** - [Using the Generic Math Interface in C# & .NET](https://www.conradakunga.com/blog/using-the-generic-math-interface-in-c-net/) - Simplifying numeric logic with the generic math interface

 # May 2025